Erich Raeder: World War II

 On 11 July 1940, Hitler and Raeder agreed to continue building the battleships called for by Plan Z. Raeder also had bases built at Trondheim on the Norwegian Sea and at Saint-Nazaire and Lorient on the Bay of Biscay.
 At this time, Raeder and other senior officers began submitting memos to invade (among others) Shetland, Iceland, the Azores, Iran, Madagascar, Kuwait, Egypt and the Dutch East Indies.

-In January 1941, the battlecruisers and were sent on a successful commerce-raiding mission in the Atlantic.
+In January 1941, the battleships and were sent on a successful commerce-raiding mission in the Atlantic.
 On 18 March, following the beginning of Lend-Lease, Raeder wanted to start firing on US warships even if unprovoked.
 He declined to invade the Azores because of the surface ship losses the previous year.
 Raeder urged Hitler to declare war on the United States throughout 1941 so the Kriegsmarine could begin sinking American warships escorting British convoys.

-In April 1941, Raeder planned to follow up the success of Scharnhorst and Gneisenaus commerce-raiding mission with an even larger mission involving a battleship, two battlecruisers and a heavy cruiser under the command of Lütjens, codenamed Operation Rheinübung.
-The original plan was to have the battlecruisers Scharnhorst and Gneisenau involved in the operation, but Scharnhorst was undergoing heavy repairs to her engines, and Gneisenau had just suffered a damaging torpedo hit days before which put her out of action for six months.
+In April 1941, Raeder planned to follow up the success of Scharnhorst and Gneisenaus commerce-raiding mission with an even larger mission involving three battleships and a heavy cruiser under the command of Lütjens, codenamed Operation Rheinübung.
+The original plan was to have the battleships Scharnhorst and Gneisenau involved in the operation, but Scharnhorst was undergoing heavy repairs to her engines, and Gneisenau had just suffered a damaging torpedo hit days before which put her out of action for six months.
 In the end only the and were sent out on the mission, which ended with Bismarcks sinking.
 The debacle almost saw the end of using capital ships against merchant shipping.
 Hitler was not pleased and saw the resources used in the construction and operation of the large Bismarck as a poor investment.

 In late 1941, Raeder planned the "channel dash" which sent the remaining two battleships in the French ports to Germany, for further operations in Norwegian waters.
 The plan was to threaten the Lend-Lease convoys to the Soviet Union, to deter an invasion of Norway, and to tie down elements of the Home Fleet that might otherwise have been used in the Atlantic against the U-boat wolfpacks.

 After the attack on Pearl Harbor Raeder, along with Field Marshal Keitel and Reichsmarschall Göring, urged Hitler to immediately declare war on the United States in view of the US war plan Rainbow Five, and to begin the U-boat attacks off the US east coast, which was later called the "Second Happy Time" by German submariners.